-- Obviously Evil: "Obadiah Stane?
+- "Obadiah Stane?
 Was the name Menacing T. Badperson already taken?"

 - They will often have the bad guy (especially if he's hiding his intentions) blurt out things like "I'm not being evil!"

-- Overly Long Gag: Kevin has a really bad (almost intentional) tendency to do jokes that run on for several minutes.
+- Kevin has a really bad (almost intentional) tendency to do jokes that run on for several minutes.
 They only stop when someone actually stops him.

 - Subverted on the Twilight commentary when Mike starts to praise the plausibility of the love story only for Kevin to hit him with a phonebook.

-- On the other hand, he was greeted with praise for his minutes-long "Amway Sketch" during Avatar.
+- On the other hand, Kevin was greeted with praise for his minutes-long "Amway Sketch" during Avatar.
 Granted, it was Actually Pretty Funny.

 - Later on in the same film, Mike comments that Kevin "covered three city blocks" in setting up a joke about the Kansas City Royals baseball team.